Easy product repair

 - Product design and components without re-use potential: new designs make it increasingly difficult to repair a product or components without breaking it.

-Not only is this a serious environment issue, not being able to repair an appliance also puts at risk the economic viability of re-use and repair organisations.
+Not only is this a serious environment issue but not being able to repair an appliance also puts at risk the economic viability of re-use and repair organisations.

-RREUSE promotes more durable and reparable products by:
+RREUSE promotes more durable and repairable products by:

 - Advocating policies to make repair and re-use activities more competitive in order to provide more repair choices for consumers

 - Influencing product policy by including provisions with repair-friendly criteria including: